• Skip to primary navigation

 Cook until the top of the pancake is dry, about 20 to 30 seconds.

-Remove the pan from the heat and let the pancake sit on the pan for a few seconds until cools off.
+Remove the pan from the heat.
+Let the pancake sit on the pan for a few seconds until it cools off.
 Grease a tray or plate with oil to transfer the pancake so that it will not stick.
 While it cools, you can make a new pancake using the second pan, if you use two pans.

 Carefully remove the pancake with your fingertips from the pan to the oiled tray or plate.
 Do not stack the pancakes.